ninchat/ninchat-api/api.md

 The transcripts are sorted by `complete_time`; if the latest transcripts are requested multiple times, new transcripts appear at the end.

+If `delete_time` is present, the transcript is scheduled to be deleted at (or shortly after) the indicated time.

 ### `queue_transcripts_deleted`